Jubliani/Image-Based-Chess-Engine/README.md

  **SVMs**<br>
  These first set of results are using 5000 randomly shuffled images from the dataset on different SVCs (sklearn)
   <img src="./chessEngine/results/SVM/GridSearch5000.png" width="1000">
+ I then decided to train/test an svc using c=1000 and gamma=0.01 on 20000 images and got an accuracy of 0.60575